kevinkovalchik/my_prosit/README.md

 I would like a version of Prosit I can use programmatically from within Python instead of using a Docker container.
 I can't use Docker on many HPCs.
 Perhaps I will accomplish this.

+I have given it the silly name Prysit, which is sort of a combination of Python and Prosit.
+Doesn't really make that much sense because Prosit is already written in Python, but whatever...

 Things to do:

 1. The package is built on tensorflow v1.
 It is solid as-is (since it is designed to run in Docker), but for